-As a consequence of the oil price crisis which started in the second half of 2014 (WTI and Brent, the main international oil price markers, fell more than 60% between August 2014 and March 2016), we have undertaken a decisive cost cutting program to ensure our ability to both maximize the work program and preserve our cash.
+As a consequence of the oil price crisis which started in the second half of 2014 (WTI and Brent, the main international oil price markers, fell more than 60% between August 2014 and March 2016), we have undertaken decisive measures to ensure our ability to both maximize the work program and preserve our cash.

-During 2015, we took decisive steps to adapt to the new oil price environment.
-We reduced our 2015 capital expenditure program by 79% year-over-year and implemented significant cost reduction initiatives that resulted in production and operating costs being reduced by 34%, drilling costs being reduced by approximately 25%, and administrative and selling expenses being reduced by 39%, while achieving an average production of 20,367 boepd and increasing our proved reserves to 48.6 mmboe.
-For more information see "Item 3.
-Key Information-D. Risk Factors-Risks relating to our business-The current oil price crisis has impacted on our operations and corporate strategy."
+During 2015 and 2016, we took decisive steps to adapt to the new oil price environment.
+We reduced our capital expenditure program from US\$238 million in 2014 to US\$48 million in 2015 and US\$39 million in 2016 and implemented significant cost reduction initiatives that resulted in production and operating costs being reduced by 49% (2016 versus 2014), and administrative expenses being reduced by 26% (2016 versus 2014), while increasing average production to approximately 22.4 mboepd and increasing our proved reserves to 73.6 mmboe.